-I have published articles related to my research interests in various journals and books including Studies in Musical Theatre and New Theatre Quarterly.
+I have published articles related to my research interests in various journals and books including Studies in Musical Theatre, New Theatre Quarterly, and Contemporary Theatre Review.

 FRENDO, M., 2020.
 Opera's Second Life: Katie Mitchell's Contributions to Contemporary Opera-Making.
 Contemporary Theatre Review, 30(2), pp. 211-225.

 FRENDO, M., 2020.
 The dithyrambic dramatist: A Nietzschean musical-performative conception.
 Studies in Musical Theatre, 14(2), pp. 193-206.

 FRENDO, M., 2019.
 Nietzsche, la música y el dramaturgo ditirámbico: una perspectiva performativa.
 In: S. ANTORANZ, E. PIQUERO and L. RODRÍGUEZ, eds, Nietzsche y su Sombra: Consideraciones sobre lo poético y lo artístico.
 Madrid: Clásicos Dykinson, pp. 163-179.